 late 14c., "intelligent contemplation, consideration; act of looking," from Old French speculacion "close observation, rapt attention," and directly from Late Latin speculationem (nominative speculatio) "contemplation, observation," noun of action from speculatus, past participle of Latin speculari "observe," from specere "to look at, view" (from PIE root *spek- "to observe").

-Meaning "pursuit of the truth by means of thinking" is from mid-15c.
-Disparaging sense of "mere conjecture" is recorded from 1570s.
-Meaning "buying and selling in search of profit from rise and fall of market value" is recorded from 1774; short form spec is attested from 1794.
+The meaning "pursuit of the truth by means of thinking" is from mid-15c.
+The disparaging sense of "mere conjecture" is recorded from 1570s.
+The meaning "buying and selling in search of profit from rise and fall of market value" is recorded from 1774; its short form spec is attested from 1794.